OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## withdrawListing

 Withdrawing a transaction will set the `unitsAvailable` to zero.
 This will stop any further purchases of that Listing.
-When a listing is successfully created, the `withdrawListing` method takes a callback with two arguments:
+When a listing is successfully withdrawn, the `withdrawListing` method takes a callback with two arguments:

-`confirmationCount` - the number of successfully created listings
+`confirmationCount` - the number of block confirmations

-`transactionReceipt` - an object with ipfs information about the newly created listing.
+`transactionReceipt` - an object with a timestamp and information about the transaction and the corresponding block

 > Example: withdrawListing